Child Day Care Facilities

 E-mail: gwen.corso@dss.ca.gov

-For more information about child care IPM contact:
+For more information about school and child care IPM contact:

 Department of Pesticide Regulation